 CCV is committed to preparing students to function in an increasingly digital and electronic workplace and global community.
-Enrollment in CCV courses generally requires internet access for a variety of purposes, including use of Blackboard course websites, use of the VSC portal for access to course evaluations and grades, use of the Hartness Library Services (serving CCV students statewide), and, for degree students, use of specialized functions such as Program Evaluation.
-CCV can provide internet access and assistance to students in our 12 site offices.
-If you have concerns about internet access, please consult with a CCV advisor.
+Enrollment in CCV courses generally requires Internet access for a variety of purposes, including use of Moodle course websites, use of the College portal for access to course evaluations and grades, use of the Hartness Library (serving CCV students statewide), and, for degree students, use of specialized functions such as Program Evaluation.
+Certain courses may require additional computer technology such as a broadband Internet connection and a webcam and headset.
+CCV provides Internet access and assistance to students in our 12 academic centers.
+If you have concerns about Internet access, please consult with a CCV advisor.